 There is no cure for polio, only treatment to alleviate the symptoms.
 Heat and physical therapy is used to stimulate the muscles and antispasmodic drugs are given to relax the muscles.
 While this can improve mobility, it cannot reverse permanent polio paralysis.

-- Bivalent oral polio vaccine (bOPV)
+- Bivalent oral polio vaccine (bOPV) – protects against poliovirus types 1, and 3

 If enough people in a community are immunized, the virus will be deprived of susceptible hosts and will die out.
 High levels of vaccination coverage must be maintained to stop transmission and prevent outbreaks occurring.